kivymd/KivyMD/README.md

 #### And check result apk in the Docker container:
     $ls *.apk

-What's new in version 0.2.2:
+What's new in version 0.3.0:
 ============================
-* Add new class [MDAccordionListItem](https://github.com/HeaTTheatR/KivyMD/wiki/MDAccordionListItem) for generations animation accordion list
+* Add new class [MDTextFieldRect](https://github.com/HeaTTheatR/KivyMD/wiki/MDTextFieldRect) with animated rectangle MacOS style

 Video previous
 ==============